akumalla-s/employee-management-system/README.md

 # INFO-Assignment_2

-It is a Java Swing application for Human Resource Officer to manage all the employees in the company.
+It is a Java Swing application for the Human Resource Officer to manage all the employees in the company.

-User can do CRUD to employee’s profile.
+A user can do CRUD to an employee’s profile.

-The employee profile will have following fields:
+The employee profile will have the following fields:

 Name
 Employee ID